dschmide/Waldmeister-Outdoors/README.md

 ## Usage (with docker and docker-compose)

-After a `docker-compose up --build` visit `http://localhost:8000` for the backend, and `http://localhost:8080` for the frontend.
+After a `docker-compose up --build` visit `https://localhost:8443`.
+Under `https://localhost:8443/api` the backend/api is running.

+If you need to debug one of either backend or frontend, see the `docker-compose.yml` file for the port that these applications are running on.

 ### Prerequisites